Deep Face Restoration: A Survey: Literature Survey

-Following previous works~\cite{zhou2015learning,zhu2016deep}, some state-of-the-art methods~\cite{cao2017attention,yu2017hallucinating,wang2017deepdeblur,jiang2020dual} focus on designing different CNN networks and learning strategies to improve the performance of the network.
+Following previous works~\cite{zhou2015learning,zhu2016deep}, some state-of-the-art methods~\cite{cao2017attention,yu2017hallucinating,wang2017deepdeblur,jiang2020dual,wang2023spatial} focus on designing different CNN networks and learning strategies, such as partial~\cite{liu2018image} and Fourier~\cite{suvorov2022resolution} convolution, recurrent learning strategy~\cite{li2020recurrent}, and multi-path structure~\cite{jiang2020dual}, to improve the performance of the network.
 Among them, \cite{jiang2020dual} is a representative work that aims at using recurrent and multi-path structures in the network to improve performance.
 Jiang \etal \cite{jiang2020dual} propose a dual-path deep fusion network (DPDFN) for face super-resolution.
 The core insight of DPDFN is local and global feature learning and fusion in two branches.
+A convolutional denoising autoencoder network is proposed in~\cite{tun2020facial} for face denoising, which can achieve superior denoising performance by leveraging robust spatial correlations.
 Over the past few years, GAN~\cite{goodfellow2014generative} has become another popular technology in the computer vision community.
 It has been widely applied in many applications, including image synthesis, semantic image editing, style transfer, classification, and image restoration.
 Compared with CNN, GAN can generate more realistic images~\cite{creswell2018generative}.
 The typical GAN structure consists of a generator network and a discriminator network.
 The generator is designed to produce realistic images, and the discriminator is used to figure out the difference between the image produced by the generator and the real image.
 The generator and discriminator are trained at the same time and compete against each other.
 In 2016, Yu and Porikli~\cite{yu2016ultra} make the first attempt to develop GAN and propose ultra-resolution by discriminative generative networks (UR-DGN) for face restoration.
 In UR-DGN, through an adversarial learning strategy, the discriminant network is used to learn the important components of human faces, and the generation network fuses these facial components into the input image.
-Following Yu and Porikli~\cite{yu2016ultra}, many GAN based face restoration methods are proposed in the literature~\cite{xu2017learning, yu2017face, bulat2018learn, shao2019potentials, shiri2019identity,yang2020hifacegan}.
-These methods integrate many techniques (\eg loss functions, learning strategies, identity constraints \etc ) into the GAN network and achieve better visual results.
+Following Yu and Porikli~\cite{yu2016ultra}, many GAN based face restoration methods are proposed in the literature~\cite{xu2017learning,yu2017face,bulat2018learn,shao2019potentials,shiri2019identity,yang2020hifacegan}.
+These methods integrate many techniques (\eg loss functions, learning strategies, identity constraints \textit{etc.}) into the GAN network and achieve better visual results.
 Specifically, MCGAN~\cite{xu2017learning} uses a multi-class GAN model and a feature matching loss.
 TDN~\cite{yu2017face} aims to exploit the class specific information in the process of restoration.
 HLGAN~\cite{bulat2018learn}, tfh-WGAN~\cite{shao2019potentials}, and HiFaceGAN~\cite{yang2020hifacegan} focus on designing more complex GAN models, including two-stage GANs, WGAN, and multi-stage GAN network.
 IFRP~\cite{shiri2019identity} adopts identity-preserving algorithms to help the GAN model produce high-quality face images with accurate identity information.